-Although we supported the 2 fledgling church, most of our team members attended the Union Church of Manila on Sundays whereas we, the Ancheta family joined Victory Christian Fellowship under Pastor Luther Mancao.
-The crazy thing, when we ride a passenger jeepney we’re quite embarrassed as people start covering their nose as we boarded.
+Although we supported the church in Smokey Mountain, most of our team members attended the Union Church of Manila on Sundays whereas we, the Ancheta family joined Victory Christian Fellowship under Pastor Luther Mancao.
+The crazy thing, whenever we ride a jeepney people start covering their nose as we boarded.
 Even if we’ve taken a shower.
-So we refrain walking in the dump if we intend to go the church or ride a public transport.
-Later on when we were able to buy a car for our family, we eventually drive to Greenhills or the SM Mega mall Victory church.
+So we refrain walking in the dump before going to church because the stink sticks to our clothings.
+Later on when we afforded buying a car we enjoyed driving to Greenhills or the SM Mega mall Victory church.
 After church, where else you want to go– we’re already in the mall.
 The catch though, we always have to lay our hands on the Toyota car because every time we close the door the “balakubak” flakes starts falling, … that’s the rusted pieces falling on the ground.
 I forgot to tell you, our area in Balut was always flooded most of the year not because of the rain or typhoon.
-It’s the high tide.
-Every 24 hours and 50 minutes, the Earth experiences two high tides and two low tides.
+It’s the high tide, a salty corrosive water.
+Not good for cars.
+Every day the Earth experiences two high tides and two low tides.
 Could be the reason why sometimes we have more than 7000 islands sometimes less in the Philippines.

 In 1993 news headline, Cory Aquino the new Philippine President “ordered to wipe out Smokey Mt from the face of the earth” due to the stigma brought to the nation by its worldwide publicity.
 Smokey Mountain became the symbol of poverty in the Philippines.
-People were relocated to a nearby government housing.
-YWAM Balut ministry continue to exist to this day turning their scars into stars, trials into triumph giving them the Living Hope, Jesus our Lord.
-We thank God also for the perseverance of a parish priest Ben Beltran implementing many great projects in the dump.
+People relocated to a nearby government housing.
+YWAM ministry continue to exist to this day turning their scars into stars, trials into triumph giving them the Living Hope.
+We recognize also the accomplishments of a friend parish priest Ben Beltran who implemented many great projects in the dump.